 Natarajan Subramaniam is a cinematographer turned actor of the Kollywood.
 At the beginning, of his career, he even worked as a marriage photographer and a videographer.
 Natarajan decided to quit his school at the age of 18 and neither did he go to college.

 He started to receive the acknowledgment after he made the music video of Euphoria’s first album.
 He worked with

 on a film project but eventually nothing happened.
 He was then recommended to

 by Varma, and the pair worked together for three Hindi film projects which were; “Black Friday” (2004), “Paanch” (2003) and “Last Train to Mahakali” (1999).
-Simultaneously he was working in some Tamil projects like “
+Simultaneously he was working in some Tamil projects like “Youth” (2002- Romantic Comedy).

 He was pretty active in his films and yet he worked as a cinematographer in some successful Hindi films like “

 Jab We Met

 and Kareena Kapoor), “

 ” (2008- a

 film) and “

 ” (2013).
 After all the success as a cinematographer in Bollywood, Natarajan tried his luck as an actor in low-budget Tamil films.
 He initially appeared in “Naalai” (2006) and “Chakkara Viyugam” (2008).
 However, both of the films did not create any impact on the box office but his part as an actor was well acclaimed.
 Later he did “Milaga” and “Muthukku Muthaaga” which were again not effective.
 And t hen, he did a film called “Sathuranga Vettai” produced by Manobala and directed by Vinoth.
 The film became a success at the box office.
 He played the role of “Gandhi Babu”, and his body and eye language was commendable.